Where self-driving is headed

 Cybersecurity challenges are paramount.
 Once a country has shifted towards full self-driving technology, it is now exposed to another country or entity hacking its infrastructure with potentially disastrous consequences.
 This will play in favor of hardware-based guarantees.

-We are over-estimating the ethical concerns.
+6. We are putting too much emphasis on the ethical concerns.

 True, some behavioral issues seem unsolved.
 If we know that a self-driving car will always be programmed to never run over a pedestrian, this opens the door to people jumping in front of cars for fun.
 In practice, people won't do this for the same reason they don't do a lot of other stupid things today.
 Cameras onboard the car will help solve legal issues, which will then become hardwired in the society through jurisprudence and social norms.